Independent African news, markets, culture and politics.

 BREAKING: All Delta PDP Reps defect to APC

-The APC has expressed confidence that the minister’s visit will be successful and has called on the PDP-led government to focus on addressing the state’s worsening insecurity.
-Idris criticized Governor Lawal for allegedly abandoning the state during crises, including traveling abroad for his son’s graduation while several communities in Zamfara were under attack.
+The APC accused the PDP of hypocrisy, noting that the party had earlier criticized citizens who visited Matawalle in Abuja.
+It expressed confidence that the minister’s visit will be successful and called on the PDP‑led state government to focus on Zamfara’s worsening insecurity.
+Idris also criticized Governor Lawal for allegedly abandoning the state during crises, citing his travel abroad for his son’s graduation while several communities were under attack.

 Scroll to Top